NikhilRO/20Time/README.md

 * Revisiting some previous concepts in order to organize information; also, start preparing for the end.

 ####Week 8 (Nov 6 - Nov 12)
-* Got the Raspberry.
-Installed OS on microSD Card.
+* Got the RPi.
+Installed OS(s) on the microSD Card.
 Had to get 2.5A power supply.
 * Using it as media server for now but looking at other options.
+* I used [Plex](https://pimylifeup.com/raspberry-pi-plex-server/) because it looks slick.
+Another option is Kodi(XMBC).

 ####Week 9 (Nov 13 - Nov 19)
-* To follow
+* Set up RPi to [function remotely](https://www.raspberrypi.org/documentation/remote-access/) through Windows 10.
+Installed [VNC Viewer](https://www.realvnc.com/download/viewer/) to view graphical interface using VNC.
+* Accessed SSH(Secure Shell) using [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)

 ####Week 10 (Nov 20 - 26)
 * To follow